 Sri Lanka entry requirements

 All travelers are expected to go through immigration control and customs when arriving in Sri Lanka.
-Travelers should consider that some vaccines are necessary to enter Sri Lanka.
+Travelers should consider that some immunizations are necessary to enter Sri Lanka.
 Additionally it is a good idea to think about some essential travel tips before traveling to Sri Lanka.
 Learning about the details about the weather, what to wear in Sri Lanka, and what is the best time to travel to Sri Lanka will all be beneficial when planning a trip to the country.

 With the exception of 3 countries, the Maldives, the Seychelles, and Singapore, all other foreign nationals must obtain a visa to visit the country.
 Nationals of 21 countries are required to get a visa in advance from a Sri Lanka embassy or consulate.
 All other foreign citizens are able to get a visa on arrival or the Sri Lanka online visa.